Sunday, September 11, 2011

 Most people would call her a Praying Mantis, because of the position she holds her forelegs in.
 Other people think of her as a Preying Mantis because of the way she preys on insects, including her mate sometimes if he hangs around too long after fertilizing her eggs.
 She sits incredibly still until an insect approaches, then unfolds those clamp-line forelegs in the blink of an eye to grab her prey.
 Then she bites its head off.

 The name of the blog, and of the company, is a pun-filled tribute to a late great comedian and his famous theme song.
-Try singing the name of the company, pausing after Tang's.
+Try singing the name of my company, pausing after Tang's.

 Jerry Tang